Here's why you should care about Facebook's news blackout in Australia

 "Assuming this draft code becomes law, we will reluctantly stop allowing publishers and people in Australia from sharing local and international news on Facebook and Instagram," Will Easton, who manages Facebook's Australia and New Zealand operations, said in an August blog post.
 "This is not our first choice -- it is our last."

+The retaliatory step quickly sparked outrage from politicians, civil rights groups and news outlets, which view it as another example of why the power of Big Tech needs to be checked.
+After a weekend of negotiations with Australia's government, Facebook on Monday reversed the news ban.

 What's happening in Australia is likely a taste of what'll happen in other parts of the world.
-Politicians in the EU and Canada have said they're following the developments carefully.
+Politicians in the EU, UK and Canada have said they're following the developments carefully.
 France has already pushed Google into paying publishers.

 Here's what you need to know about Facebook, Google and the proposed law.